GammaQQ/GammaQQ/README.md

 ### Who am I?

-Natural Inelligence (Bio-Agent) with good knowledge in IT.
+Natural Intelligence (Bio-Agent) with good knowledge in IT.
 An software architect at heart.

 ### Languages and tools